rido-min/pnp-ppr-sample-spec/README.md

 ### 1. Review the existing samples and docs

-If you need to get familiar with PnP concepts, take a minute to familiarize yourself by reading the staging docs available in [review.docs.microsoft.com/azure/iot-pnp](https://review.docs.microsoft.com/azure/iot-pnp?branch=pr-en-us-114283)
+If you need to learn basic PnP concepts take a minute to familiarize yourself by reading the staging docs available in [review.docs.microsoft.com/azure/iot-pnp](https://review.docs.microsoft.com/azure/iot-pnp?branch=pr-en-us-114283)

 To learn how to create a PnP device we have tutorials for C, Node and Python: